 Boston Spousal Support Lawyer

 A divorce decree will have a huge impact on your life for years to come.
 Spousal support is a critical issue that should be carefully and thoroughly examined and calculated.
-Hiring a Boston divorce lawyer with over a decade of experience can be the difference between a manageable future and one fraught with financial difficulties.
+Hiring a Boston divorce lawyer with nearly two decades of experience can be the difference between a manageable future and one fraught with financial difficulties.

 In Massachusetts, there are relatively new laws governing spousal support.
 At DiBella Law Offices, P.C., we are well-versed in these laws.
 Call (617) 870-0907 today to schedule a free consultation with one of our Boston divorce attorneys.